camdenhao/Speech-Chess/README.md

 >npm install chess.js

-# NOTE: You will be unable to get this to run without either setting up your own Google project or getting credentials from me
+# NOTE: This will now work without setting up your own Google project or getting credentials from me